-Uqora offers up to 20 percent off when you purchase more than one product within the same order.
-By bundling all three products together, you can save about 32 percent of the cost of purchasing all three items separately.
+Uqora offers up to 20% off when you purchase more than one product within the same order.
+Or, by bundling all three products together, you can save about 32% of the cost of purchasing all three items separately.

-If you decide that you want all three of Uqora’s products, it may make the most financial sense to purchase the Complete System, which contains Target, Control, and Promote for $80.
+If you decide that you want all three of Uqora’s products, it may make the most financial sense to purchase the Complete System, which contains Flush, Defend, and Promote for $80.

-You can take all three of these products in the same day for maximum urinary support: Target flushes the urinary tract, Control cleanses biofilm from the urinary tract and cleanses the bladder wall, and Promote balances the vaginal microbiome.
+You can take all three of these products in the same day for maximum urinary support: Flush flushes the urinary tract, Defend cleanses biofilm from the urinary tract and cleanses the bladder wall, and Promote balances the vaginal microbiome.

 The only con with the bundles is that if you successfully prevent future UTIs, it’s nearly impossible to isolate which product made the biggest impact.

-By choosing to go with a subscription plan, you can save up to 35 percent.
+By choosing to go with a subscription plan, you can save up to 35%.
 After taking the quiz on the website to figure out your needs, you can then decide what products you want to bundle and how much you need.
-Target allows you to choose between 10, 20, or 30 packets, and you can change this amount at any time.
+Flush allows you to choose among 10, 20, or 30 packets, and you can change this amount at any time.

-If you choose the Complete System subscription, you’ll get a 1-month supply of Control, a 1-month supply of Promote, and your selected choice of Target packets.
+If you choose the Complete System subscription, you’ll get a 1-month supply of Defend, a 1-month supply of Promote, and your selected choice of Flush packets.

 Your subscription renews every 4 weeks, and you have the flexibility to manage your shipment dates, renewal frequency, and products.
-Uqora sends you renewal notification emails a few days before your order renews, and there are no penalties for canceling.
+Uqora sends you renewal notification emails a few days before your order renews.
+There are no penalties for canceling.